Superficial thrombophlebitis is inflammation of a vein located just below the skin’s surface. The inflammation is due to a blood clot.

 Your health care provider will diagnose superficial thrombophlebitis based mainly on the appearance of the affected area.
 Frequent checks of the pulse, blood pressure, temperature, skin condition, and blood flow may be needed.

 The goals of treatment are to reduce pain and inflammation and prevent complications.

-A catheter or IV line should be removed if it is shown to have caused the thrombophlebitis.
+If you have a catheter or IV line, it will likely be removed if it is the cause of the thrombophlebitis.

 Surgical removal (phlebectomy), stripping, or sclerotherapy of the affected vein are occasionally needed to treat large varicose veins or to prevent further episodes of thrombophlebitis in high-risk patients.